-That’s where the path-holes and topes are, so be mindful and drive slow.
+That’s where the potholes and topes are, so be mindful and drive slow.

-Why renting a car in the Yucatan peninsula?
+Why rent a car in the Yucatan peninsula?

 Driving your own car allows you to get off the beaten path and discover rural areas, with old churches and secluded cenotes, local markets, and other hidden gems, you can mingle with locals and discover the beauty of the regions in a more authentic way.

 Baja California Sur is another region where I have been driving a lot.
 I absolutely love it and I find it super safe.
 Different from the Yucatan Peninsula, I find it absolutely necessary to have a car here, if you want to enjoy Baja to the fullest.